 One of these placements will involve assisting a professional designer on the realisation of their designs on one of The Lir Graduate Productions.
-The most likely dates for this placement are as follows:
+This placement may occur in either Term 3 of the 2022/23 academic year or Term 1 of the 2023/23 academic year.